supsi-dacd-isaac/BayesReconPy/README.md

 ## Reconciliation with mixed-conditioning

 We now reconcile the forecasts using the mixed-conditioning approach of Zambon et al. (2024), Sect.
-3. The algorithm is implemented in the function `reconc_MixCond()`.
+3. The algorithm is implemented in the function `reconc_mix_cond()`.
 The function takes as input:

 - the aggregation matrix `A`;
 - the probability mass functions of the bottom base forecasts, stored in the list `fc_bottom_4rec`;